Yandex Cloud

 protected void doGet(HttpServletRequest request, HttpServletResponse response) throws IOException {

-// by setting Content-Type to text/html, we let the browser render html code
+// by setting the Content-Type to text/html, we let the browser render the HTML code

 response.setContentType("text/html");

-// will display as a bold string when you invoke the function from a browser
+// displayed in bold when the function is invoked from the browser

 response.getOutputStream().print("<b>Hello, world.
 In bold.</b>");